carlesnunez/lighthouse-gh-reporter/README.md

 ## Adding more than one url

-If you add more than one url on your urls array it will iterate runing lighthouse on each of them and doing 1 comment per url on the pr.
+If you add more than one url on your urls array it will iterate running Lighthouse on each of them and doing 1 comment per url on the pr.

 The comment have the next aspect